spirit-island/spirit-island-mod/CUSTOM.md

   - Set the state to match the element
   - Stack elements on top of each other as needed
   - Once all thresholds are set press the "Update Threshold" button (the bottom one)
-  - Note that the decal will appear smaller than the actual size of the object, just a TTS limitation for how small an object can be
+  - Note: the decal will appear smaller than the actual size of the object, just a TTS limitation for how small an object can be
-  - Note for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one
+  - Note: for thresholds with OR, i.e. Trickster, you'll need to manually edit the json file to add a second threshold at the exact same coordinates as the other one

 ### Aspects
 - Add "Aspect" tag
 - Set name of object to that of aspect
 - Thresholds:
-  - Place on power card editor
+  - Move card onto power card editor
   - Follow power card threshold instructions
 - Add "Aspect" tag to deck of aspects as well if you have one of those

 ### Blight Cards
-- Set card onto blight card editor
+- Move card onto blight card editor
 - Change values that appear to match card
 - Set name of object to that of blight card
-- If blight card has recurring start of invader effect set object's description to that
+- Set description to recurring start of invader effect (if any)
-- You'll also want to make sure that Hide Face Down toggle is set for the card
+- Enable Hide Face Down toggle for the card

 ### Expansions
 - Create a bag
-- Name the bag the name of the expansion
+- Set name of object to expansion
-- Add the tag "Expansion" to the bag
+- Add "Expansion" tag
 - Decks of cards need to be named one of the following:
   - "Fear"
   - "Events"
   - "Blight Cards"
   - "Minor Powers"
   - "Major Powers"
-- Note using single cards in place of a deck may cause setup issues
+- Note: using single cards in place of a deck may cause setup issues

 ### Adversary & Scenario
 - Set name of object to that of adversary/scenario